Slow cooker sloppy joes is the perfect dish for when you’re running low on money and want something super easy to cook up.

 - Cook on low for 6-8 hours.

-- Adding a 400g (14 oz.) can of crushed tomatoes will add a lot more fluid to this dish.
-It's the perfect addition if you prefer your sloppy joes a bit wetter then what this recipe produces.
+- Adding a 400g (14 oz) can of crushed tomatoes will add a lot more fluid to this dish.
+It’s the perfect addition if you prefer your sloppy joes a bit wetter than what this recipe produces.

 - You can change the slow cooking time for this dish to something a lot shorter.
-Even when set on low this dish will be fine cooking for as short as 2 hours.
-However, the flavor might not have fully developed in such a short time.
+Even when set on low, this dish will be fine cooking for as short as two hours.
+However, the flavors might not fully develop in such a short time.
 Personally, I would avoid setting the slow cooker to the high temperature.

 I hope that you enjoy these easy slow cooker sloppy joes, if you have any feedback, tips or anything else, then feel free to leave a comment below.